-It is similar to earning rent on a house

-"But the master replied, 'You wicked and lazy servant!
+When we lend money to a bank, it is called a savings account (your piggy bank within the biggie bank) When consumers lend money to a company for business purposes, it is called purchasing a bond. > If we lend money to the bank, reasonable rent (interest rate) on the money is expected and justified "But the master replied, 'You wicked and lazy servant!
 If you knew I harvested crops I didn't plant and gathered crops I didn't cultivate, why didn't you deposit my money in the bank?
 At least I could have gotten some interest on it.'
 Matthew 25:26-27 (NLT)

-Lending money to others can be costly The situation may appear to be good at first
+Lending money to others can be costly

+The situation may appear to be good at first

-- The lender has the money to lend, and the borrower has the reasonable prospects of repayment - The arrangement is agreeable with both parties - An IOU note is signed - Warning: loaning money to a relative or friend could cost you the relationship - Make sure you are loaning money you can afford to lose
+The lender has the money to lend, and the borrower has the reasonable prospects of repayment

+The arrangement is agreeable with both parties An IOU note is signed Caution: only loan money to a friend that you can afford to lose